ROLE: Gaffer

 RELEASE: 2024

-AWARDS: Hawai'i International Film Festival- Centerpiece Presentation (Winner: Made In Hawai’i Grand Jury Award, Winner: Kau Ka Hōkū Award), Seattle International Film Festival (Best Performance— Runner Up), DeadCenter Film Festival (Winner: Best Indigenous Feature), Official Selection at the Santa Fe International Film Festival and the San Diego Asian Film Festival.
+AWARDS: Hawai'i International Film Festival- Centerpiece Presentation (Winner: Made In Hawai’i Grand Jury Award, Winner: Kau Ka Hōkū Award), Seattle International Film Festival (Best Performance— Runner Up), DeadCenter Film Festival (Winner: Best Indigenous Feature), Centerpiece Film at DisOrient Film Festival (Winner: Best Narrative Feature), Independent Film Festival Boston (Special Jury Prize Winner), Los Angeles Asian Pacific Film Festival (Special Jury Recognition for Narrative Feature), Maoriland Film Festival, San Diego Asian Film Festival (Winner: Best Narrative Feature), Closing Presentation at Asian CineVision, Cinema at Sea (Pacific Islands Special Award), and Official Selection at the Santa Fe International Film Festival and Virginia Film Festival.

 LOG LINE: Fresh out of a multi-year stint in prison, Kainoa returns to his family hoping to reconnect with his adolescent son, rekindle things with his ex, and reintegrate into his native culture.
 But old habits die hard.
 From the director of Sundance 2022 standout Every Day in Kaimuki.